Edoardo Bove: Loan to Fiorentina

 On 30 August 2024, he joined fellow Serie A club Fiorentina on a season-long loan, with an option to make the move permanent.
 On 27 October, Bove scored his first goal for Fiorentina against his parent club Roma in a 5–1 home victory.

 On 1 December 2024, Bove collapsed during Fiorentina’s match against Inter Milan.
 The following morning, journalist Matteo Dovellini for the newspaper la Repubblica reported that Bove had been "extubated", was "lucid", and had no cerebral or cardiac damage.

+As a result of this event, he underwent surgery for the implantation of a subcutaneous implantable defibrillator.
+According to Italian regulations, with this device he is not allowed to engage in competitive sports.

+On 9 January 2026, Edoardo Bove terminated his contract with Roma.

+Watford

+On 21 January 2026, Bove signed a five-and-a-half-year contract with Watford in England's second-tier EFL Championship.

+On 17 March 2026, he scored his first goal for the club in a 3–1 home victory over Wrexham.

 Style of play

 Bove is a mezzala or trequartista who is good at offensive insertions and tactically disciplined.
 He also has a good technique and an eye for the goal.

 During his second season at Roma, José Mourinho labeled Bove a "sick dog", due to his intensity and aggressiveness on the pitch, a nickname that quickly became popular among fans.

 Personal life and other ventures

 Off the pitch, Bove enrolled in an economics and management course at Luiss University in Rome, studying part-time, after achieving the highest possible score on his school-leaving tests.

 In 2025, he was a guest on the fifth night of the Sanremo Music Festival.